grncdr/js-pockets/README.md

 ## Caching of created objects

-Values created by lazy functions are cached, so the lazy functions will only be evaluated once.
+Values created by lazy functions are cached, so the function will only be evaluated once.
 Consider this example:

 ```javascript
 var invocationCount = 0;